ianstormtaylor/slate/docs/concepts/09-rendering.md

 - Provide your styles using the `style` prop instead of a stylesheet, which overrides the default inline styles.
 - Pass the `disableDefaultStyles` prop to the `<Editable>` component.
 - Use `!important` in your stylesheet declarations to make them override the inline styles.

+## Performance

+See [Improving Performance](../walkthroughs/09-performance.md) for ways to improve the rendering performance of the editor.